danielberkompas/danielberkompas.github.io/personal-development-plan/index.md

 - [Ember.js][emberjs] and [Ember CLI][embercli].
 With Ember 2.0, I'm pretty
   confident that Ember.js will be a good Javascript framework to spend time and energy learning.
 The team is in this for the long term.

+- **SQL**.
+Similar to regular expressions, SQL can also be used to solve a vast array of data analysis problems in a language-agnostic way.
+This skill is portable between languages and database systems, and is often a more elegant way to solve problems.
+My knowledge here isn't as broad or as deep as I would like.

 ## Projects